-Not applicable because this indicator is achieved Transferre d to first Quarter of 2023/24 Financial year Budget increased to cover relevant Not applicable because this Not applicable because this indicator is achieved 2013 MHS By-Laws were amended but not adopted by council Not applicable because this indicator is achieved 4 awareness campaigns conducted in respect of Municipal Health Services on the 30th June 2023.
+Not applicable because this indicator is achieved Transferre d to first Quarter of 2023/24 Financial year Budget increased to cover relevant cost.
+Not applicable because this indicator is Not applicable because this indicator is achieved 2013 MHS By-Laws were amended but not adopted by council Not applicable because this indicator is achieved 4 awareness campaigns conducted in respect of Municipal Health Services on the 30th June 2023.
 District MHS By-Law and Tariff Policy were developed but adopted by council on the 30th June 2023.
-4 Quarterly reports on waste management activities performed 4 awareness campaigns conducted in respect of Municipal Health Services on the 30th June 2023.
+4 Quarterly reports on waste management activities performed in the district on the 4 awareness campaigns conducted in respect of Municipal Health Services on the 30th June 2023.
 Develop District MHS By-Law and Tariff Policy and submit to council for adoption on the 30th June 2023.
 4 Quarterly reports on waste management activities performed in the the 6 local municipalities in the district on the 30th June 2022.
 04 Quarterly reports indicating awareness campaigns conducted in respect of Municipal Health Services across 3 Local Municipalities in the district 01 Air Quality Management report generated on the 30th June 2022 03 Quarterly Environmental Services reports with specific focus Number of awareness campaigns conducted in respect of Municipal Health Services on the 30th June 2023.
 Develop District MHS By-Law and Tariff Policy and submit to council for adoption on the 30th June 2023.
-Number of environmental reports on waste management activities performed in 24.
+Number of environmental reports on waste management activities performed in the district on the 30th 24.
 25. 26.